Dalgliesh (TV series)

-Dalgliesh is a crime drama television series developed by New Pictures based on the Adam Dalgliesh novels by PD James.
+Dalgliesh is a British crime drama television series, based on the Adam Dalgliesh novels by P. D. James.
 Bertie Carvel stars as the title character, an enigmatic detective–poet.
 The six-part series premiered on Acorn TV on 1 November 2021 in the United States followed by a Channel 5 premiere on 4 November in the United Kingdom.

-Dalgliesh was officially renewed for a second installment in March 2022, followed by a third confirmed that July.
+Dalgliesh was officially renewed for a second series in March 2022, followed by a third confirmed that July.

 Premise

 A published poet and recent widower, Detective Chief Inspector Adam Dalgliesh employs his empathy and insight to plumb the darker depths of the human psyche while investigating complex crimes in mid-1970s England.